 As pension contributions attract valuable tax benefits, there are limits on how much you can put in.

-The annual allowance is the maximum amount you can save into your pensions in a tax year before you have to pay tax.
+The annual allowance is the maximum amount you can save into your pensions in a tax year before you have to pay a tax charge.
 In practice, you're subject to a tax charge (the annual allowance charge) where your pension savings (including employer contributions), exceed your available annual allowance for a tax year.
 This is £60,000 this tax year.

 There's nothing to stop you paying in more than your available annual allowance.
-You'd have to pay an annual allowance charge on the excess but could still claim tax relief on all your personal and third party contributions up to the higher of 100% of the income you pay tax on or £3,600 a year (as at February 2023).
+You'd have to pay an annual allowance charge on the excess but could still claim tax relief on all your personal and third party contributions up to the higher of 100% of the income you pay tax on or £3,600 a year.

-The annual allowance charge will negate the tax relief on the excess above the annual allowance available in that tax year.
+The annual allowance charge will claw back the tax relief granted to personal contributions which exceed the annual allowance for the tax year.

 Note – high earners may be affected by a tapered annual allowance, where the annual £60,000 limit is reduced to as little as £10,000 – depending on earnings.

-If you’ve flexibly accessed benefits from a pension, you're subject to a money purchase annual allowance (MPAA) that reduces the annual allowance from £60,000 to £10,000.
-If you're subject to the MPAA, you will not be able to carry forward unused allowances from the three previous tax years to make higher contributions to a money purchase scheme.
+If you’ve flexibly accessed benefits from a pension (for example, taking income payments from a flexi-access drawdown arrangement), you're subject to a money purchase annual allowance (MPAA) that reduces the annual allowance from £60,000 to £10,000.
+If you're subject to the MPAA, you'll not be able to carry forward unused allowances from the three previous tax years to make higher contributions to a money purchase scheme.

 You can find out more about the annual allowances in the gov.uk guide.